Goodness5/db-shifter/README.md

 ## 🪦 Contributing

 Found a bug?
 Good.
-Fix it, submit a PR, and drop your cashapp in the description.
-If it works, I might bless you.
+Fix it, submit a PR, and don't drop your cashapp in the description.
-Or roast you.
-Who knows.

 ---